New Jersey declares state of emergency as nor'easter approaches

 Parts of the state are forecast to experience moderate to major coastal flooding, inland flash flooding, winds up to 60 mph (97 kph), up to 5 inches (about 13 centimeters) of rain and high surf, potentially causing beach erosion.
 Some volunteers were putting sandbags at beaches.

-The National Weather Service placed New York City under a coastal flood warning and wind advisory through at least Monday afternoon.
+The National Weather Service placed New York City, Long Island and southern Westchester County under a coastal flood warning and wind advisory through at least Monday afternoon.
 Coastal areas of suburban Long Island could see flooding, with up to 3 inches (about 8 centimeters) of rain and lashing winds expected, the weather service said.

 Wind gusts of more than 30 mph (48 kph) were already being recorded in the region on Sunday morning.